iYadavVaibhav/iyadavvaibhav.github.io/_posts/notepad.md

 Everything you read see understand goes here.
 Then can go to iYV github articles or Kaggle.

-Goal -> reach 30lpa by eoy. to buy big house.
-Each day do ML DS in office.
-If not in work then do yourself.

 # Android Notes

 ADB is utility to interact with android phone.
 It can install/uninstall apks. change connections etc.